 Once you’re done letting the baking soda do its work, it’s time to get out your vacuum and clean up that deodorizing layer.
 It’ll also help suck out any remaining detergent residues from previous steps along the cleaning process.
-Moreover, it’ll clean up any dust that may have accumulated when you left the mattress to dry in the sun.
+Moreover, it’ll clean up any dust that may have accumulated when you leave the mattress to dry in the sun.

 Flip and Repeat

 Some people prefer doing both sides together to save time.
 Others might work on each side separately.
 You might even want to target only one worn-out side of the mattress and leave the other side be.
 All of those options are valid as long as you give each side its due care and attention, from examination and up to the deodorizing.
-However, if you choose to only clean one side, at least flip it halfway through the sun-drying step to get some extra sanitizing throughout the mattress.
+However, if you choose only to clean one side, flip it halfway through the sun-drying step to get some extra sanitizing throughout the mattress.

 7 Tips to Keep Your Mattress Clean